panukettu/vscode-solidity/README.md

 Sometimes you may want to use a different compiler than the one provided.
 You can find all the different versions in the solc-bin repository https://binaries.soliditylang.org/

 Currently we support four ways supported to use a different version of the solidity compiler.
-Remote, Local, NodeModule and Embedded
+Remote, File, NPM and Default

 You can change the compiler, in your user settings or workspace settings.